GilsonLabUCSD/APR/APR_User_Manual.md

 ## Atom and residue selections ##
 The Amber-mask style syntax is adopted for atom and residue selections.
 The characters ":" and "@" are used for atom and residue selections, respectively.
-For the residue selections, either the residue name or the sequence number can be recognized in the lastest version of APR.
+For the residue selections, either the residue name or the sequence number can be recognized in the latest version of APR.
 A mixture of those two is also recognizable.
 Examples are:

     :MOL              Only select residues with the name MOL :6-10             Select residues 6 to 10